ymz-ncnk/distributed-key-value-database-design/Part 3. Consistency Model.md

 [Sync algorithm](https://github.com/ymz-ncnk/sync-consensus-algorithm) states
 that some transactions can be canceled when a new epoch is entered.
 For us, this means that the data read by the client from some node may disappear in the future.
-Actually, it won't be so bad if it will be warned about this.
+But this is not as bad as it seems, because we can warn the client about it.

 For example, if data is currently being written to the distributed system, the client may receive it from one of the nodes marked as "old version" or as "new version".
-Both of these lables indicate that the writing is in progress and that it can fail.
+Both of these labels indicate that the writing is in progress and that it can fail.

 Thanks to this approach a read request can be handled by any node from the
 cluster:
 1. First, the client sends a request to the leader node, which knows the current state of all data.
-2. Than the leader adds metadata to this request and redirects it to one of its followers, who, in turn, will return the necessary data to the client with the appropriate label.
+2. Then the leader adds metadata to this request and redirects it to one of its followers, who, in turn, will return the necessary data to the client with the appropriate label.